KurobaYuuki/sing-box-subscribe/instructions/README.md

 - `tag`: Required.
 Just keep the default.

 > Fill in this tag in the config template to add this subscription.
-The "airport1_tag" here corresponds to "{机场1}" in the config template.
+The "airport1_tag" here corresponds to "{机场 1}" in the config template.
 Specific usage can be found in the config template section below.

 <details>
       <summary>tag screenshot reference</summary>